awsdocs/amazon-fsx-lustre-user-guide/doc_source/troubleshooting.md

    --lustre-configuration AutoImportPolicy=the_existing_AutoImportPolicy
    ```

-For more information about service\-linked roles, see [Using Service\-Linked Roles for Amazon FSx for Lustre](using-service-linked-roles.md)\.
+For more information about service\-linked roles, see [Using service\-linked roles for Amazon FSx for Lustre](using-service-linked-roles.md)\.

 **Possible Cause**